-There are several different methods that manufacturers can use to create plastic parts, including injection molding, additive manufacturing, urethane casting, and CNC machining.
+There are several different methods that manufacturers can use to create plastic parts, including injection molding, 3D printing, urethane casting, and CNC machining.
 CNC machining is among the most common, due to its reliability, compatibility with a wide range of materials, and ability to create parts with complex geometries.
 However, there are certain considerations to keep in mind during the design and production lifecycles.
 This article will explain what you should know before making plastic parts with CNC.

 The CNC machining process and part design